Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 So how does any of this apply to quadratic Bézier curves?
 Let's start by stating what we would like to have if it was possible:

 We want to have a closed form formula, that given the control points of any quadratic Bézier curve and any parameter $t$, computes a point on the curve that is exactly an arc length $t$ apart from the starting point.
 I will show this to be impossible, by giving a single curve and parameter $t$ such that it's impossible.
-I'll just be using a Bézier curve which makes the calculations simple.
+I didn't need to try a lot of curves to find one where the proof works, I just took a curve which makes the mathematical expressions small.

 # The proof